Skip to main content

 We strive to provide you with the best, most reliable VPN service.

-Wherever you are, we want you to be safe and secure while exploring the Internet.
-And when it comes to choosing a VPN provider, we understand trust is everything.
-To help you make an informed decision, we have answered some common questions about how Kaspersky VPN works and handles data, and what we’re doing to enhance product security and deliver a better service.
+Wherever you are, we want you to be safe and secure while exploring the internet.
+And when it comes to choosing a VPN provider, we understand that trust is everything.
+To help you make an informed decision, we have answered some common questions about how Kaspersky VPN works and handles data, and about what we’re doing to enhance product security and deliver a better service.

 Q: Have law enforcement agencies ever requested any information from your VPN service?

 A: No. Kaspersky has never received any inquiries of this nature regarding Kaspersky VPN.
-Please note that if we did receive such inquiries, we would adhere to our policy on dealing with law enforcement and government requests, where all external requests go through a mandatory legal verification as a first step to ensure the security and privacy of our users, as well as company compliance versus applicable national and international laws.
-In addition, neither Kaspersky, nor our VPN vendor Aura, monitors or stores any data that ties a user to their online activity, and we would not be able to provide content data (data which users create or send and receive) that law enforcement agencies sometimes want for electronic evidence.
+Please note that if we did receive such inquiries, we would adhere to our policy on dealing with law enforcement and government requests, which requires that all external requests go through a mandatory legal review as a first step to ensure the security and privacy of our users, as well as company compliance with applicable national and international laws.
+In addition, neither Kaspersky, nor our VPN vendor Pango, monitors or stores any data that ties a Kaspersky VPN user to their online activity, and we would not be able to provide content data (data which users create or send and receive) that law enforcement agencies sometimes want for electronic evidence.

-To learn more about our Law Enforcement and Government Requests Report, please follow this link.
+To view our Law Enforcement and Government Requests Report, please follow this link.

-We have also published recent statistics on requests received from our users about all our products.
+We have also published statistics on recently received user requests about all our products.

 Q: How do you ensure data security?

-A: Kaspersky VPN encrypts all data flows with industry-leading encryption algorithms – Advanced Encryption Standard (AES) 256, and the latest ChaCha20-Poly1305.
-AES-256 is a gold standard encryption that is used worldwide.
-Numerous big companies such as Google or Facebook, government departments such as U.S. National Security Agency, and many other leading organizations secure their sensitive data with AES-256.
-The ChaCha20-Poly1305 algorithm is used in connection protocols.
-It usually offers a superior performance, allowing users to browse and discover all types of digital content faster.
+A: Kaspersky VPN encrypts all data streams with industry-leading encryption algorithms – Advanced Encryption Standard (AES) 256, and the latest ChaCha20-Poly1305.
+AES-256 is gold-standard encryption that is used worldwide.
+Numerous major companies such as Google and Facebook, government departments such as the U.S. National Security Agency, as well as many other leading organizations secure their sensitive data with AES-256.
+ChaCha20-Poly1305 is a state-of-the-art algorithm used, for example, in the popular WireGuard connection protocol.
+It is highly efficient, allowing users to browse and discover all types of digital content securely and at high speeds.

-Additionally, our data security controls include, but are not limited to:
+Our data security controls also include, but are not limited to:

 • Kaspersky VPN does not store any data, or permit its vendors to store any data, that can tie users to their online activity.

-• We only process information for specific, pre-determined purposes that are legitimate with regard to applicable laws, and which are relevant to the functionality of Kaspersky VPN.
-This includes information about devices used, subscription details, and wireless network specifications.
+• We only process information for specific, pre-determined purposes that are legitimate according to applicable laws, and which are relevant to the functionality of Kaspersky VPN.
+This includes information about devices used, subscription details, and wireless network specifications (in the EU, UK, Brazil, Vietnam, and the US state of California, we process this data only if you accept a specific corresponding statement).
 Full details are available at Kaspersky VPN EULA.

-• The only scenario where Kaspersky will obtain information about a VPN user (for example, the user’s email address) is when they choose to communicate with us (for example, via chat or email) or choose to provide an email address to register at My Kaspersky.
-However, even in this case, we cannot link that information to a user’s VPN traffic because we don’t store such traffic.
+• The only scenario where Kaspersky obtains information about a VPN user (for example, the user’s email address) is when the user chooses to communicate with us (for example, via chat or email) or chooses to provide an email address to register on My Kaspersky.
+However, even in this case, we cannot link that information to the user’s VPN traffic, because we don’t store that traffic.

 Q: Where are your VPN servers located?

-• You can access many virtual locations while using Kaspersky VPN, including the USA, UK, Netherlands, Czech Republic, Canada, Germany, Denmark, Spain, France, Sweden, Ukraine, Singapore, Belgium, Poland, Italy, Switzerland, Austria, Brazil, Japan, and many others.
+• You can access many virtual locations while using Kaspersky VPN, including the United States, UK, Netherlands, Czech Republic, Canada, Germany, Denmark, Spain, France, Sweden, Ukraine, Singapore, Belgium, Poland, Italy, Switzerland, Austria, Brazil, Japan, and many others.

-• The servers are managed by our VPN vendor, Aura Growth GmbH and its affiliates, including Pango, located in Switzerland and USA.
+• The servers are managed by our VPN vendor Pango GmbH and its affiliates, including Pango, located in Switzerland and the United States.

 • Users of our unlimited VPN version can choose which location to connect to.
 For users of free version, a location is assigned automatically.

-Q: Does the Adaptive Security feature expose my privacy?
+Q: Does the Adaptive Security feature compromise my privacy?

 A: Adaptive Security helps in risky situations.
-For example, when a user connects to an unsecure Wi-Fi network or opens a sensitive website (for example a banking or shopping site), the feature suggests enabling encryption.
+For example, when a user connects to an unsecure Wi-Fi network or opens a website that handles sensitive data (for example a banking or shopping site), the feature suggests enabling encryption.

 The user then decides whether they want to accept this suggestion.
 If they do accept, they give their permission for encryption to be enabled.

-In such instances, we cannot link data to a user’s VPN traffic because we don’t store such traffic.
+In such instances, we cannot link data to a user’s VPN traffic, because we don’t store that traffic.

 Q: How do you ensure data integrity?